 Showing the assembly of all the central restraint pin (once the crossmember has been removed!).
 The flat edge of the upper yoke faces forwards (9).
 Inset '10' shows the insertion of a bush into a yoke, in this case the lower yoke with the wider diameter inside the yoke.
 Invert the image for the upper yoke: (Leyland V8 supplement)

 Showing the earthing strap (8) on rubber bumper cars and V8s, one end under the head of a bolt securing the mount to the gearbox casing, the other under the nut on the mount stud.
-Shown on the right-hand side, although they could well be fitted to the left-hand side:
+Shown on the left-hand side front here (as I found it), the manuals show it fitted to the right-hand side front:

 4-sync crossmembers use the rear-most mounting position, unused holes indicated: